-This Strategy builds on previous strategies and investment programmes (see chapter 2), and for this reason several major infrastructure schemes from these strategies and programmes are included in all of the Strategy options.
+This Strategy builds on previous strategies and investment programmes, and for this reason several major infrastructure schemes that are included in the Government's Transport 21 investment framework are included in all of the Strategy options.
 These schemes have been assessed as performing well against all key Strategy objectives.
 They include: